Raygun’s Dashboards: Spot performance problems and get data quicklyPosted Apr 24, 2021 | 7 min. (1443 words)

-Raygun crash, error and performance monitoring brings you a new way to view and sort your data with the latest Dashboard.
+Raygun crash, error and performance monitoring brings you a new way to view and sort your data with Custom Dashboards.

-The dashboard feature, which you will find inside your Raygun account – is designed to give you a better understanding of your overall software health – from errors and crashes to performance problems affecting your end users.
-To do this, Raygun gathers a great deal of data about how users are interacting with your application and whether it is performing at its best.
-We then present that data in an easy to use and intuitive UI inside the dashboard.
+The dashboard feature, which you will find inside your Raygun account – is designed to give you a better understanding of your overall software health, from errors and crashes to performance problems affecting your end users.
+To do this, Raygun gathers a vast amount of data about how users are interacting with your application and whether it’s performing optimally.
+We then present that data in an easy-to-use and intuitive UI: dashboards.

 What you asked for

 After some incredible feedback from our customers, we realized that having the data you need is only part of the puzzle.
 You also need to be able to understand and action your data quickly, so outages and performance problems don’t affect end users and take up valuable developer time.